Our Presidents

 President 2016 – Present

 The sixth president of Springfield Technical Community College (STCC), Dr. John B. Cook was appointed in 2016.
-As Chief Executive Officer, he manages an annual operating budget of $50 million, stewards a campus with one million square feet of infrastructure, oversees the efforts of 800 employees, and champions transformative experiences for the approximately 9,000 students enrolled in degree, certificate, and workforce training programs each year.
+As Chief Executive Officer, he manages an annual operating budget of $55 million, stewards a campus with one million square feet of infrastructure, oversees the efforts of 700 employees, and champions transformative experiences for the approximately 7,000 students enrolled in degree, certificate, and workforce/continuing education programs each year.

-As president, Dr. Cook has led essential institutional evolution that coincides with dynamic changes in higher education, including strategic navigation of enrollment declines.
-During his tenure, STCC has launched a number of new degree and training options including a Health Science degree, Baccalaureate pathways in Nursing with Westfield State University, Urban Studies with Worcester State University, and Manufacturing with Northeastern University, as well as certificates in Brewing and the Internet of Things.
-STCC also developed and launched a statewide online water treatment training in partnership with other Massachusetts community colleges and the Massachusetts Colleges Online consortium.
-The college continues to invest significantly in early college efforts with area high schools, and hosts signature community engagement initiatives including STCC “College for Kids.”
+As president, Dr. Cook has led essential institutional evolution that coincides with dynamic changes in higher education.
+During his tenure, STCC has launched a number of new degree and training options including a unique Health Science degree, a baccalaureate pathway in Nursing with Westfield State University, as well as a baccalaureate Manufacturing pathway with Northeastern University.
+STCC also developed and launched a statewide online water treatment training; continues to invest significantly in early college efforts with area high schools; and hosts signature community engagement initiatives including “College for Kids.”
+With steady leadership during the COVID-19 pandemic, Dr. Cook’s time at STCC is also marked by the recent launch of its latest Strategic Plan (Momentum: 2023-2028), and the college has seen important enrollment increases due in part to MassReconnect, a free community college initiative for adults ages 25 and older.

 Dr. Ira H. Rubenzahl,